-It was founded in 1941 under the umbrella of the University House Settlement in London’s East End.
+It was founded in 1941 under the umbrella of the University Settlement in London’s East End.
 The Settlement provided a number of clubs and services in an attempt to fill gaps in public social services and to relieve distress in the immediate neighbourhood.

-The Legal Advice Centre was always considered a traditional part of the Settlement, providing for those in need within and beyond the Borough’s boundaries.
+The Centre was always considered a traditional part of the Settlement, providing for those in need within and beyond the Borough’s boundaries.
 It began as a part-time centre, originally to advise on war-damage claims, managing donations and small change left in Poor Boxes in courts.
 By the end of the war it was open full-time to meet the demand for general legal advice.
-When the work of the University House Settlement ceased in 1979 the Centre became an independent charity.
+When the work of the University Settlement ceased in 1979 the Centre became an independent charity.

 Today the Centre, based in Roman Road, is contacted by up to 5,000 people each year.
 The diversity of the clients seen reflects the profile of the diverse community in which the Centre operates.
 Help provided ranges from writing letters to arranging representation.

 The advice provided is online, by telephone, during drop-in sessions and through an appointments system.
 We also operate a number of outreach projects.